Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 **10. equal to less or equal → SURVIVED(Line 281, Mutant 7)**

-This mutant changes the static max function on line 281:
+This mutant changes the static max function on Line 281:

 if (Double.isNaN(d1)) {